quasarframework/quasar-framework.org/source/components/modal.md

 | `destroy` | *none* | Destroys your Modal and frees up the memory.
 Is called automatically if `selfDestroy` property is set to `true`. |

 > **IMPORTANT**
-> When user hits the browser/phone/tablet back button, the Modal will get closed automatically.
+> <br>When user hits the browser/phone/tablet back button, the Modal will get closed automatically.
 This behavior is disabled when running your App within an iframe though.
+> <br>Also, when on a browser, hitting the &lt;ESCAPE&gt; key also closes the Modal.

 ### Communicating with Modal VM
 The Modal VueModel can be accessed as `vm` property of the returned *Modal Object*: